Generating adversarial inputs for a graph neural network model of AC power flow: Introduction

 Recent work has focused on developing neural network surrogate models to approximate solutions to the alternating current power flow (ACPF) equations.
 Different architectures such as physics-informed neural networks (PINNs) \cite{nellikkath2022,jalving2024physics} and graph neural networks (GNNs) \cite{donon2020gns,lin2024pfnet,piloto2024canos} have been proposed and datasets such as OPF-Learn \cite{opflearn}, OPFData \cite{OPFData}, and PF$\Delta$ \cite{pfdelta} have been developed to standardize comparisons among different neural (optimal) power flow solvers.
 These neural network models achieve fast online inference in exchange for a (usually) small approximation error and large offline training cost.
 Fast online inference is advantageous in the power transmission setting where dispatch decisions are made frequently and network topologies are generally static.
 However, it is well-known that neural networks are not robust to adversarial perturbations \cite{szegedy2014intriguing,wiyatno2019adversarial}.
 In safety-critical fields such as electric power transmission, robustness of neural network-based algorithms is especially important.
 This work addresses the following question: Given a particular surrogate model for AC power flow, can we find input points that have large errors between the surrogate's output and a ``ground truth'' solution of the AC power flow equations?

 Our contribution is to formulate and solve two types of optimization problems for generating adversarial input points for an instance of the CANOS-PF graph neural network ACPF surrogate operating on the IEEE 14-bus test system from PGLib-OPF \cite{pglib} and trained on data from PF$\Delta$.
+(See \cite{piloto2024canos} for details on the CANOS architecture; we use the open-source CANOS-PF GNN model implemented by PF$\Delta$ \cite{pfdelta}.)
 We demonstrate that these optimization problems are tractable for a state-of-the-art embedded neural network model and that, for this model, there exist adversarial points that introduce significant discrepancies between the NN and ACPF solutions.
 These points introduce large deviations in output variables that are critical for grid operators to predict accurately, such as reactive powers and voltage magnitudes.
 These results motivate further research into verification and robust training methods for neural network surrogates of AC power flow.